Wynton Marsalis: Jazz at Lincoln Center

 In 1987, Marsalis helped start the Classical Jazz summer concert series at Lincoln Center in New York City.
 The success of the series led to Jazz at Lincoln Center becoming a department at Lincoln Center, then to becoming an independent entity in 1996 alongside organizations such as the New York Philharmonic and the Metropolitan Opera.
 Marsalis became artistic director of the center and the musical director of the band, the Jazz at Lincoln Center Orchestra.
 The orchestra performs at its home venue, Rose Hall, goes on tour, visits schools, appears on radio and television, and produces albums through its label, Blue Engine Records.

 In 2011, Marsalis and rock guitarist Eric Clapton performed together in a Jazz at Lincoln Center concert.
 The concert was recorded and released as the album Play the Blues: Live from Jazz at Lincoln Center.

 Other work

-In 1986, Marsalis guest starred in an episode of Sesame Street.

 In 1995, he hosted the educational program Marsalis on Music on public television, while during the same year National Public Radio broadcast his series Making the Music.
 Both programs won the George Foster Peabody Award, the highest award given in journalism.

+In 2005, Marsalis played at Apple's "It's Showtime" Special Event on October 12, where the new iMac with Front Row, and iPod with Video were introduced.
+Following this, Marsalis also appeared in an iPod TV ad with his song "Sparks" in 2006.

 In December 2011, Marsalis was named cultural correspondent for CBS This Morning.
 He is a member of the CuriosityStream Advisory Board.
 He serves as director of the Juilliard Jazz Studies program.
 In 2015, Cornell University appointed him A.D.
 White Professor-at-Large.